 A very warm welcome to The Arts Society Walton.
 If you are not sure about joining then why not sample a taster talk first?
 Just email the membership secretary to let her know you will be attending one of our monthly talks.
 As a guest it will cost only £5.
 Or you can become a member and attend ten talks a year for just £40.
 See our 2017 lecture programme to find out what’s on.The talks cover everything from individual artists to art movements as well as architecture, music and the decorative arts.
 As you can see from our programme we provide talks that take a novel approach and they are given by leading experts in the field who have been selected for their ability to communicate in an informative and entertaining way.
 We hold one-hour talks at 2.30pm on the second Thursday of the month and there are talks every month except for August and December.
-We usually meet at Hersham Village Hall but it has been closed by Elmbridge Council for safety reasons.
-We will advise on the location of the September talk as soon as possible.
+We meet at All Saints Church Hall, 13 Queens Road, Hersham KT12 5LU.

-In addition to the talks, we normally organise three or four visits a year to houses, gardens or London walks, as well as day-long lectures, called Special Interest Days, which are held at the Riverhouse Barn Arts Centre in Walton and include lunch.
-Members attending these additional activities are charged at cost and the tickets generally go on sale at 1:45pm the month before the event.
+In addition to the talks, we normally organise three or four visits a year to houses, gardens or London walks, as well as all day (including lunch) and half-day lectures, called Special Interest Days, which are held at the Riverhouse Barn Arts Centre in Walton.
+Members attending these additional activities are charged at cost and the tickets generally go on sale at 1:15pm the month before the event.
 Demand is often high and members are given priority and it is only if places are still available that non-members are invited to attend.

 We also support our local community and each year the committee donates part of your membership fee to Young Arts and Church Recording.